 This fresh tomato sauce is pure summer comfort food, and I wanted it in some capacity at every meal.
 In the summer when I need comfort food, but still also want to keep it light, I make a bowl for one or family style platter of raw or grilled vegetables, some white beans, a little bit of cheese or pasta, and this tomato sauce.

 This fresh tomato sauce recipe is so easy.

 My favorite part about this fresh tomato sauce recipe is its simplicity.
 The ingredients are all fresh, except for a small amount of tomato paste.
-There isn’t any blanching, peeling or grating.
+There’s no blanching, peeling or grating.
 It’s as straightforward as chopping some fresh tomatoes and herbs, simmering and blending.

 In just fifteen minutes of cooking this sauce will taste like it’s been simmering all day.
-A worthy note – do not skip the fresh herbs, because these contribute major flavor.
+A worthy note – the fresh herbs are key to the success of this recipe because they contribute major flavor.
 You can use this sauce in any recipe that calls for marinara sauce or tomato sauce.
 I use it in this stewed zucchini recipe and it would also be so delicious tossed with this almond flour pasta.

-The recipe yields four cups of sauce, and you can freeze whatever is left over.
+The recipe yields four cups of sauce.
 Towards the end of the summer my freezer is lined with mason jars of fresh tomato sauce so I have it to enjoy all fall and winter long.
 This tomato sauce soothes my soul, and I hope it helps yours too.
-Another way to preserve summer tomatoes is by slow roasting them in olive oil.
+Another way I like to preserve summer tomatoes is by slow roasting them in olive oil.

 - 1 tablespoon olive oil